broberts23/terrateamlab/README.md

 The plan is two-fold:

-One end goal is to have a mutli-environment ci/cd GitHub Workflow that will 'plan' on push and 'plan' on pull-request then wait for an approval gate for the 'apply'
+One end goal is to have a mutli-environment ci/cd Terrateam Workflow that will 'plan' on push and 'plan' on pull-request then wait for an approval gate for the 'apply'

 The second goal is to use Chef Inspec to validate the deployed resources